How To Feed A Loon

 This sandwich is truly something special.
 It’s amazing for any occasion, but we love having friends over to watch the big game and serve these.
 The fun is letting them build their own epic sandwich.

-New York-style pickles can be found in the deli section of most well-stocked supermarkets and are must to have on the side.
+New York-style pickles can be found in the deli section of most well-stocked supermarkets and are a must to have on the side.
 We love serving with homemade coleslaw, potato salad, and/or Kettle chips.

 EXPERT TIP: If you’ve ordered the Wagyu pastrami from Gourmet Food Store, chances are you’ll have plenty of leftovers.
 Wrap the cut of meat, whole or in slices, in butcher paper or parchment paper, and then wrap in foil.
 The meat freezes beautifully for up to 2 months.
 Leftovers will keep in the fridge for a week.